Rust Cohle

 Rustin Spencer "Rust" Cohle is a fictional character portrayed by Matthew McConaughey in the first season of HBO's anthology television series True Detective.
 He works as a homicide detective for the Louisiana State Police (LSP) alongside his partner Marty Hart, portrayed by Woody Harrelson.
 The season follows Cohle and Hart's hunt for a serial killer in Louisiana across 17 years.

-The character of Rust Cohle and Matthew McConaughey's performance have gained critical acclaim.
-McConaughey received a Critics' Choice Television Award and nominations for a Golden Globe Award, a Primetime Emmy Award, and a Screen Actors Guild Award for his performance.
+The character of Rust Cohle and Matthew McConaughey's performance have gained unanimous acclaim.
+McConaughey received a Critics' Choice Television Award, in addition to nominations for an Actor Award, a Golden Globe Award, and a Primetime Emmy Award for his performance.

 Character overview

-Cohle is introduced as a gifted but deeply troubled detective who has newly transferred to the LSP's criminal investigation division (CID).
-A solitary cynic, Cohle is a pessimist and believes that human beings are merely "sentient meat".
-Cohle spends his free time reading job-related manuals, obsessing over every detail of the crime, hoarding evidence, and keeping extensive notes in a ledger, which earns him the derisive nickname "The Taxman" among his colleagues.
-Cohle is a heavy cigarette smoker, with his brand of choice being Camel.
+Cohle is introduced as a gifted, intelligent but isolated detective who has recently transferred to the Louisiana State Police's CID section.
+A solitary cynic, he is deeply troubled from his time on the job and has developed nihilistic and pessimistic world views.
+Amongst these are the view that human beings are merely "sentient meat" and that human consciousness was an evolutionary mistake.
+Rust has no social life and lives for his job.
+He lives sparingly, avoids interacting with his colleagues, including his partner Marty where possible, and spends his free time obsessing over crime details, reading criminology material, and hoarding evidence.
+His habit of taking extensive notes in a large ledger earns him the derisive nickname "The Taxman" among his colleagues.
+Despite his cold relationship with many of his colleagues, he is generally accepted to be an expert interrogator and one of the LSP's leading detectives.
+He is a heavy cigarette smoker, with his brand of choice being Camel.